MolBIFFM/diana/README.md

 **A**nd **N**etwork **A**nalysis for post-translational modification mass
 spectrometry data.

-Provided longitudinal mass-spectrometry data capturing differential post-translational modification of proteins, DIANA automates its customizable analysis in the context of the protein-protein interaction network induced by those proteins, incorporating interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.
+DIANA automates customizable analysis of mass-spectrometry data capturing differential post-translational modification of proteins in the context of the protein-protein interaction network comprised of these proteins, incorporating interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.

-DIANA assesses the distribution of proteins associated with distinctive mass-spectrometry measurements as well as the localized enrichment of Gene Ontology terms and Reactome pathways across densely interacting portions of the protein-protein interaction network, identifying subsets of proteins of potential interest to downstream analysis.
+DIANA assesses the distribution of proteins associated with distinctive mass-spectrometry measurements along with the localized enrichment of Gene Ontology terms and Reactome pathways by proteins across densely interacting portions of the protein-protein interaction network, relating mass-spectrometry data with annotation of protein function.

 ## Setup
 External dependencies, consisting of NetworkX, pandas, and SciPy, can be